-- I = the interest crediting rate for that Sub-Account's Guarantee Period; - N = the number of complete days from the date we receive the withdrawal request to the end of the Sub-Account's Guarantee Period; and - the current interest crediting rate for new Contracts offered for a Guarantee Period of length N on the date we receive the withdrawal request.
-J =
+- I = the average daily Treasury Rate for a maturity equal to the Guarantee Period for the week preceding establishment of the Guarantee Period. - N = the number of complete days from the date we receive the withdrawal request to the end of the Guarantee Period; and - J = the average daily Treasury Rate for a maturity of N days for the week preceding the receipt of the withdrawal request on the date we determine the Market Value Adjustment.

-If we are not currently offering a Guarantee Period of length N, we will determine J by linear interpolation (weighted average) between the current interest rates for the next higher and lower integral years.
-If N is less than or equal to 365 days, J will be the rate for a Guarantee Period of 365 days duration.
+If a Treasury Rate for a maturity of N days is not available, we will determine J by linear interpolation (weighted average) between the current interest rates for the next higher and lower integral years.
+If N is less than or equal to 365 days, J will be the 1-year Treasury Rate.

-The Market Value Adjustment factor is determined from the following formula: .9 $\times$ (I-J) $\times$ (N/365)
+Treasury Rate means the US Treasury Note Constant Maturity weekly yield as reported in Federal Reserve Bulletin H.15 The Market Value Adjustment factor is determined from the following formula:

+.9 X (I - J) X (N/365)